s-fellner/BSA_Rolex/README.md

 Classify the sentences:

-We used google cloud services to classify the data.
-It is done with AutoMl from natural language, app engine and the automMl api.
+For our first model, we used google cloud services to classify the data.
+We only uploaded our dataset on with AutoMl from natural language.
 It is possible to adjust the sensibility of the model by balancing the precision and recal rate.

-A DEVELOPPER
+A DEVELOPPER???

 ***Results of the model***